-Please do not enter the classroom before the official beginning of class.
-Teachers need this time to set up activities and review daily plans.

-Help your child to hang up his or her coat and put snack in the cubby, but encourage independence with these tasks.

-If you wish to spend a little more time with your child, remember to stay low, participating at his/her level.

-Always say good-bye to your child and tell him/her when you will return or who will be picking him/her up.
+- Please do not enter the classroom prior to the start of the school day.
+Teachers need this time to set up activities and review daily plans. - Help your child hang up his or her coat and put snack/lunchbox in the cubby while also encouraging independence with these tasks. - If you wish to spend a little more time with your child remember it's best to do so by participating at his/her level. - Always say goodbye to your child and tell him/her when you will return or who will be picking him/her up.

-Please refrain from chatting with other parents in the classroom.
+- Please refrain from chatting with other parents in the classroom.
 This can be distracting for the children.
-Step into the hallway, away from the classroom, where you can talk comfortably and not disturb the class.

-Arriving on time and attending consistently is important for your child to feel comfortable and secure.
+Step into the hallway or away from the classroom where you can talk comfortably and not disturb the class. - Arriving on time and attending consistently is important for your child to feel comfortable and secure.
 We depend on all children arriving during the arrival period when teachers are available to individually greet you and your child and support a successful transition.
-If, on occasion, you are unable to arrive during the designated arrival period, please wait until circle time is over before entering the classroom.
+If on occasion you are unable to arrive during the designated arrival period, please wait until circle time is over before entering the classroom.